scimusmn/earth-latest-data/README.md

 in a museum exhibit at the Conner Prairie Interactive History Park.

-This is a work in progress and is [pretty customized to our specific needs](https://github.com/scimusmn/earth)right now, although I hope to abstract it more in the future.
+This is a work in progress and is [pretty customized to our specific needs](https://github.com/scimusmn/earth) right now, although I hope to abstract it more in the future.

 # Requirements